cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 of the implemented checks.

-When adding randomness guaranteeing for unique values of ADa and ADb then a party running the application can detect for loopbacks attacks by checking that the received remote value of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions {{HMSD18}}.
+When adding randomness guaranteeing for unique values of ADa and ADb then a party running the application can detect for loopback attacks by checking that the received remote value of ADa/ADb doesn't show up in the list of active local concurrent protocol sessions {{HMSD18}}.

 If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for